Messaging System Refresh

 Split panel: context without context-switching

-The chat panel and student details panel live side by side.
+Chat on the left, student and family details on the right.
 Admins never have to leave a conversation to pull up family info.
-Directly addresses a workflow observed repeatedly: open message, navigate to profile, lose the thread, start over.
+This directly replaces a workflow observed repeatedly in research: open message, navigate to profile, lose the thread, start over.

 What's Next